Blotch3D/Blotch3D/README.md

 Android add-on.
 Then use the MonoGame project wizard to create both a project for the Blotch3D class library (and add the Blotch3D source to that project), then use the wizard to create your project and add a reference to Blotch3D.
-For some platforms you may also need to do some more research to properly create a project.
+For some platforms you may need to do some online research to properly create the project.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different delivery methods.
-See online for more information.

 Development overview
 ====================